Women in Pakistan: Handmade Embroidery

-In Pakistan, handmade embroidery is not only a cherished cultural tradition but also a testament to the remarkable craftsmanship of women across the country.
-From the vibrant Sindhi stitch to the delicate Chikankari of Punjab, the bold Balochi needlework, and the colorful Phulkari patterns, women’s embroidery reflects centuries of artistic heritage passed down through generations.
+In Pakistan, handmade embroidery is traditionally a respected woman-made craft.
 These designs often incorporate motifs inspired by local folklore, nature, and spiritual symbolism, preserving a rich tapestry of cultural identity through thread and fabric.

-For many women, especially in rural areas, embroidery is more than just an artistic pursuit—it is a vital livelihood.
-Engaging in this craft allows women to contribute directly to their household income, often through small-scale businesses, cooperatives, or local markets.
+Some women pursue embroidery as an art form and a livelihood.
 Some also work with NGOs and artisan collectives that connect them to national and international buyers, increasing their financial independence and visibility in public spheres.